 - Promote service opportunities in communication to members (emails and social media)

-- Adopt one service project as a club for Fall Service Day (Oct 19, 2022) and Tri-College Community Day (April 16, 2023).
+- Adopt one service project as a club for Fall Service Day and Spring Tri-College Community Day.
 First choice is given to CHE Certified Clubs

 - Send one leader to represent at the Fall Leadership Retreat at no cost to the club

 - Host a Blue Zones Project purpose workshop for club members

 If this sounds interesting to you, contact David Lopez (email@example.com) or call CHE at 509-527-2100 for more information about how to qualify.